ocaml/platform-blog/opam-pin.md

 ```

 If `ocp-reloc` were an existing package, the metadata would be fetched from
 the package description in the OPAM repositories.
-Since it doesn't exist yet,
+Since the package doesn't yet exist,
 OPAM 1.2 will instead prompt for on-the-fly creation:

 ```